Avanade/NTangle/README.md

 <br/>

-## Additional reading
+## Change-data-capture (CDC)

-This [article](https://www.mssqltips.com/sqlservertip/5212/sql-server-temporal-tables-vs-change-data-capture-vs-change-tracking--part-2/) provides an excellent overview of the Microsoft SQL Server CDC-capabilities and walks through the process of setting up and using to aid in the fundamental understanding.
+This official [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server) describes the Microsoft SQL Server CDC-capabilities.

 Although throughout references will be made to [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server), the intention of _nTangle_ is that it is largely agnostic to the database technology, and therefore support for other databases will (or may) be supported in the future based on demand.